 The educational system of Bolivia consists of eight years of compulsory primary education for children aged 6 and older.
 Most schools-both public and private-operate up to two daily shifts of approximately 5 hours.
-Due in part to a national education reform, by 2001 the primary enrollment rate in Bolivia was almost 94 percent for both boys and girls.
-Although there is no apparent gender gap in enrollment, a greater proportion of Bolivian girls never enter the formal school system (ECLAC, 2004) and among children that do enroll in school, 24 percent of girls drop out before completing primary school compared to 19 percent of boys.
-Meanwhile, the outcome gaps are even greater along ethnic lines: 42 percent of indigenous children.
-Although there are several ways to define indigenous, we classified children based on their mother tongue.
+Due in part to a national education reform, by 2001 the primary enrollment rate in Bolivia was almost 94 percent for both boys and girls.3 Although there is no apparent gender gap in enrollment, a greater proportion of Bolivian girls never enter the formal school system (ECLAC, 2004) and among children that do enroll in school, 24 percent of girls drop out before completing primary school compared to 19 percent of boys.
+Meanwhile, the outcome gaps are even greater along ethnic lines: 42 percent of indigenous children drop out before primary school completion compared to 14 percent of non-indigenous children.4 Although there are several ways to define indigenous, we classified children based on their mother tongue.